thesolecloset/VBA-challenge/README.md

-This is a VBA Script To Analyze Genereated Stock Market Data:
+This is a VBA Script To Analyze Generated Stock Market Data:

 Before You Begin: